Trumbull's Academically Gifted (TAG) Program

 Beginning with the Trumbull High School Class of 2023, (sixth-graders in 2016-2017), students in grade 8 will be placed into either a one-year Algebra 1 course or a two-year Algebra 1 Extended course.

 Placement in the grade 8 one-year Algebra 1 course is based on meeting any of the following criteria:

-All incoming Trumbull High grade 9 students and their parents are invited to a presentation on Tuesday, February 18, 2020, at 7:00 p.m. in the THS Auditorium.
-At that time, administrators will present information related to THS graduation requirements, course placement in subjects with multiple levels, information on electives across all subject areas, and the 2020-21 THS Program of Studies.
+All incoming Trumbull High grade 9 students and their parents were invited to a presentation on Tuesday, February 18, 2020, at 7:00 p.m. in the THS Auditorium.
+At that time, administrators presented information related to THS graduation requirements, course placement in subjects with multiple levels, information on electives across all subject areas, and the 2020-21 THS Program of Studies.
 For links to key resources shared click below:

 General Information on Course Placement in Subjects with Multiple Levels: